 2 Total number of events

-passes the population size for each respective column.
-For a list of keyword arguments for the functions passed to afun
+The .N_col argument is a special keyword argument which build_table passes the population size for each respective column.
+For a list of keyword arguments for the functions passed to afun in analyze refer to the documentation with ?analyze.

-We now use the s_events_patients
+We now use the s_events_patients summary function in a tabulation:

 basic_table() %>%